MosesPWalker/SimpleSpeedDirectHUD/README.md

 The App Developer can provide information to public authorities upon request in order to verify payments (in collaboration with payment service providers) and to prevent fraud and illegal activities.

 <User rights for international transmission>
 In the event of a reason for transmission, user data may be transmitted to a computer system located between the user's countries for use, processing, or storage, and may only be used for the purposes specified in this policy.
-Furthermore, users have the ability to modify, delete, and restrict data sent overseas.
+Furthermore, users have the ability to modify, delete, and restrict data sent overseas if neccessary.

 E. Comments and inquiries